 - thyroid antibodies: thyroid peroxidase Abs (TPO Ab) + antithyroglobulin Abs (ATG Ab)

-As a naturopath, I can accurately test thyroid gland function with bioresonance testing as well as arrange comprehensive thyroid blood testing if required.
+As a naturopath, I can address your thyroid needs and arrange comprehensive thyroid blood testing if required.
 In addition, I take in to account your thyroid related symptoms and carefully consider these along with any thyroid test results.

-The good news is that a combination of BICOM® Bioresonance therapy and naturopathic medicine can assist your body back into balance in turn helping you feel more energised, lose weight, and stop the mood swings as well as other unpleasant symptoms associated with an underactive thyroid gland.
+The good news is that naturopathic medicine can assist your body back into balance in turn helping you feel more energised, lose weight, and stop the mood swings as well as other unpleasant symptoms associated with an underactive thyroid gland.

 Book an Appointment Today